FilipNest/filip-home/_posts/2013-06-20-coder-dojo-london.md

 One of my favourite things is passing on knowledge to others through mentoring.
 One of my favourite opportunities to do so was being involved in Coder Dojo London.

-Here's a lovely video put together about it:
+Here's a lovely video put together about it (midi guitar, theremin and such were my doing, during this hardware-focused session):

 <br />